Macy's (M)

 Same-Store Sales

-Macy’s demand has been shrinking over the last two years as its same-store sales have averaged 1.5% annual declines.
+Macy’s demand within its existing locations has barely increased over the last two years as its same-store sales were flat.
 This performance isn’t ideal, and Macy's is attempting to boost same-store sales by closing stores (fewer locations sometimes lead to higher same-store sales).

 7. Gross Margin & Pricing Power

 Macy’s unit economics are higher than the typical retailer, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
-As you can see below, it averaged a decent 40.5% gross margin over the last two years.
-Said differently, Macy's paid its suppliers $59.55 for every $100 in revenue.
-Macy's Trailing 12-Month Gross Margin
+As you can see below, it averaged a decent 40.3% gross margin over the last two years.
+Said differently, Macy's paid its suppliers $59.69 for every $100 in revenue.

-Macy's produced a 41.9% gross profit margin in Q3, in line with the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).
+This quarter, Macy’s gross profit margin was 37.5%, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin